 Neither of us is religious, but we bring together different traditions, and sharing these traditions makes it all the more special.
 What would it have been like growing up celebrating Hanukkah with Christmas in full swing?
 The word gauche comes to mind.

-Christmas is one of the most celebrated commercialised holidays, reaching ridiculous proportions.
+Christmas is one of the most celebrated commercialized holidays, reaching ridiculous proportions.
 Perhaps I’ve become more self-aware of how insane this holiday can be while sharing it with someone who’s never celebrated.
 Don’t get me wrong, I enjoy the holidays, but I refuse to get caught up in all the crazy, trust me, it’s easy to do!

-Instead, time was spent at home playing board games, listening to Christmas carols or just hanging out.
-Fast forward now, I still enjoy the holidays, and yes, I can do without some bits, but for the most part, I love making Christmas a year-end celebration.
-‘Tis the season to eat drink and be merry, indulge (just a little) with delicious treats and enjoying time spent with family and friends.
+Instead, time was spent at home playing board games, listening to Christmas carols, or hanging out.
+Fast forward to now, I still enjoy the holidays, and yes, I can do without some bits, but for the most part, I love making Christmas a year-end celebration.
+‘Tis the season to eat, drink and be merry, indulge (just a little) with delicious treats and enjoy time spent with family and friends.

 As a couple going forward, I love sharing Hanukkah and Christmas.
 Not only is experiencing new traditions fun and exciting, but it also lets us appreciate our past, who we are and where we’ve come from.